ErikFortune/fgv/libraries/ts-extras/docs/ts-extras.converters.rangetypeof.md

 ## Converters.rangeTypeOf() function

-A helper wrapper to construct a  which converts to an arbitrary strongly-typed range of some comparable type.
+A helper wrapper to construct a `Converter` which converts to an arbitrary strongly-typed range of some comparable type.

 **Signature:**